René-Charles de Breslay: Île Saint Jean

 Father Breslay went to France in (1719–20) to discuss his missions and the brandy problem.
-There he met the Comte de Saint-Pierre who had been granted the lands then known as Île Saint Jean and Breslay was recruited to be the first parish priest on Île Saint Jean (Prince Edward Island), which also involved serving at Beaubassin as a missionary priest to the Miꞌkmaq.
+There, he met the Comte de Saint-Pierre who had been granted the lands then known as Île Saint Jean and Breslay was recruited to be the first parish priest on Île Saint Jean (Prince Edward Island), which also involved serving at Beaubassin as a missionary priest to the Miꞌkmaq.

-At the same time he was made vicar general of the bishopric of Quebec.
+At the same time, he was made vicar general of the bishopric of Quebec.
 In 1721 he arrived with another Sulpician, Marie-Anselme de Metivier on Île Saint Jean and together they began the structure of what became the Roman Catholic Diocese of Charlottetown.
 They arrived at Port-LaJoye in early spring and built a small church dedicated to St. John the Evangelist.
 After two years they handed over the parish on St. John's Island to the Franciscans of Louisbourg.

-After another voyage to France in 1723 Father Breslay, served as a parish priest at Louisbourg (Île Royale), and subsequently was appointed to Annapolis Royal.
-A good beginning under Lieutenant-Governor Doucett turned to fleeing from Lieutenant-Governor Armstrong to a Miꞌkmaq camp.
-When Governor Richard Philipps returned to Annapolis in 1729, he was restored to his parish.
+After another voyage to France in 1723, Breslay served as a parish priest at Louisbourg (Île Royale), and subsequently was appointed to Annapolis Royal.
+A good beginning under Lieutenant-Governor John Doucett turned to fleeing from Lieutenant-Governor Lawrence Armstrong to a Miꞌkmaq camp.
+When Governor Richard Philipps returned to Annapolis in 1729, Breslay was restored to his parish.
 He retired the next year to France.

 Breslay contributed significantly to the New World during his various postings.
 However, he appears to have had frequent conflicts with a variety of colonial authorities.